-Just two weeks after I started working at Figma — almost a year ago — we kicked off the project of building Components.
+We kicked off the project of building Components almost a year ago.
 As someone who comes from a background in both design and engineering, I’ve noticed the way we design is very different than the way we build software.
 People expect complex user interfaces that are alive, connected and always improving.
 How can we keep up as designers?
 Engineers have already figured this out.

 Components are a popular concept in engineering used in everything from iOS, Android, macOS, Windows, Unity, HTML and other technologies used for actually building user interfaces and games.
 React for instance is a way of building large UI systems without the headache of needing to understand everything at once, through composition of smaller parts into more complex behavior.

 What if we applied this concept to design tools?